 South Holland

 § This page gives an overview of the South Holland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Holland lies in the south of Lincolnshire and is dominated by the flat, fertile Fenlands, with wide horizons and networks of rivers and drainage channels.
 Spalding is its principal town, historically known for tulip growing and still hosting flower festivals that celebrate its horticultural heritage.
 The area is dotted with farming villages, windmills, and waterways, reflecting centuries of land reclamation.
 Its landscapes are agricultural and expansive, with market towns and rural communities adding to the character of this distinctive fenland district.

-The administrative boundary of South Holland can be viewed on OpenStreetMap: District Boundary of South Holland.
+The administrative boundary of South Holland can also be viewed on OpenStreetMap: District Boundary of South Holland.

 Key Facts about South Holland